JuliaSmoothOptimizers/PartitionedStructures.jl/docs/src/tutorial.md

 - PLSR1, each element approximation is a `LSR1Operator` (issue in LinearOperator.jl);
 - PLSE, each element approximation may be a `LBFGSOperator` or `LSR1Operator`.

-Contrary to the partitioned quasi-Newton operators, their limited versions are typed differently
+Contrary to the partitioned quasi-Newton operators, each limited-memory version is typed differently
 ```julia
 partitioned_linear_operator_PLBFGS = eplom_lbfgs_from_epv(partitioned_gradient_x0)
 partitioned_linear_operator_PLSR1 = eplom_lsr1_from_epv(partitioned_gradient_x0)